We use your Personal Data for providing and improving our service to you, as a Member of the Jersey Mutual Insurance Society.

-While using and engaging with the Service, we collect certain personally identifiable information (“Personal Data”) which is necessary, relevant and suitable for the purpose you are providing it for.
-Some of this information is aggregated or encrypted and does not identify you personally, but provides us with information about how you use and engage with the Service.
+When engaging with Jersey Mutual, we collect certain personally identifiable information (“Personal Data”) which is necessary, relevant and suitable for the purpose you are providing it for.
+Some of this information is aggregated or encrypted and does not identify you personally, but provides us with information about how you use and engage with those services.

 If you supply Personal Data on behalf of someone else, you confirm that the other person has appointed you to act on their behalf and has given you consent to do so.